The year was 1980.

 Gone are the days of railcars falling off the tracks.
-Today, railroad infrastructure is rated among the highest in America thanks to more than $710 billion in private railroad investments since the passage of Staggers.
-That’s $710 billion saved for taxpayers: unlike other modes of transportation that receive large federal subsidies or grants, railroads pay for their own infrastructure.
+Today, railroad infrastructure is rated among the highest in America thanks to nearly $740 billion in private railroad investments since the passage of Staggers.
+That’s $740 billion saved for taxpayers: unlike other modes of transportation that receive large federal subsidies or grants, railroads pay for their own infrastructure.

 These investments have also brought technologies once only found in 80s’ sci-fi movies into everyday use on the rail network, with automated inspection technologies, and fuel management systems improving safety, customer service and efficiency.
 All of these advancements have happened while average rail rates (measured by inflation-adjusted revenue per ton-mile) are 44% lower today than in 1981, meaning the average rail shipper can move much more freight for around the same price it paid nearly 40 years ago.

 Back to the future.

 A lot has changed since 1980.
 The birth of the Internet, ubiquitous two-day shipping, and the rise of smart technologies have all fundamentally transformed the transportation sector in ways that 1980s politicians could never have predicted.
 But despite that change, it’s impossible to understand today’s freight rail sector, and the long-term impacts of transportation regulation, without a bit of history.
 We marked the 40th anniversary of the Staggers Act through a “retro-predictive” series below, examining the key provisions of the legislation, why it matters today and how it helps lay the tracks for tomorrow’s future.
 You just finished article one.